Author: Dr. Athanasios Pallis & Dr. Theo Notteboom

 In Europe, terminal operators have formed their regional association, the Federation of European Private Companies and Terminal Operators (FEPORT).
 Established in 1993, FEPORT represents the interests of a variety of terminal operators and stevedoring companies carrying out activities over 400 terminals in the seaports of the European Union.
 Inland ports are associated with the European Federation of Inland Ports (EFIP).
 In North America, terminal owners and operators have been joined by carriers operating throughout the world in the Pacific Merchant Shipping Association (PMSA), an independent, not-for-profit shipping association that is engaged in community affairs and legislative and regulatory processes in the U.S. West Coast states.

 The importance of port-city relationships and the integration of ports for development purposes has led to a renaissance in port city associations.
-The International Association of Cities and Ports (AIVP) supports the need for dialogue between stakeholders concerned by port city projects.
+The International Association of Cities and Ports (AIVP) supports the need for dialogue between stakeholders concerned in port city projects.
 The 1900 AIVP stakeholders include city governments, port authorities and administrations, research institutes, and city developers.
-AIVP promotes international exchanges between port cities and encourages best practices for sustainable city-port projects that meet the aspirations of the citizens.
+AIVP promotes international exchanges between port cities and encourages best practices for sustainable city-port projects that meet the aspirations of citizens.

 Next to the global, regional, and national level, individual ports usually feature a wide array of industry and branch organizations defending the interest of specific professions or activities in the port (e.g. freight forwarders, ship agents, terminal operators, industrial companies) or representing the interests of the entire (private company) port community.
 Most of these associations strongly focus on operational issues and inter-firm cooperation and exchanges affecting the overall functioning and performance of the port cluster or parts thereof.
 Still, some of them have widened their focus to include lobby activities at the national and supranational policy level.
 This is particularly the case for umbrella associations of large seaports with a strong and diverse private company portfolio and located in smaller countries.
 In larger countries, national private sector associations usually play a more prominent role in the dialogue with policymakers.
 The representation of port interests in seaports with a strong presence of state-owned port companies relies heavily on consultation between the relevant public actors at the different policy levels.